 A Narcissistic Personality Disorder creates a belief system that only sees the world through the eyes of your ego.
 It creates a reality based on lies, which leaves us feeling isolated and alone.
 The feelings of irritability and discontent are the effects of Narcissistic thinking.
 The main problem with the Narcissist is that they are trapped in the bondage of self.
-It’s my BELIEF that Narcissistic Personality Disorder is not the rare psychological condition that some would like us to believe, but that it’s the root cause of most additions today.
+It’s my BELIEF that Narcissistic Personality Disorder is not the rare psychological condition that some would like us to believe, but that it’s the root cause of most addictions today.

 I Know What I Know

 According to Martha Beck in her book ” Finding Your Way in a Wild New World”, in order to be a genius at anything, it takes 10,000 hours of deep practice.
 Following that criteria then I’m a genius when it comes to Alcoholism.
 I’ve earned my seat and I know what I know.
 Today I’m more convinced the ever, that lurking beneath every addiction is a Narcissistic Personality Disorder.
-When we start addressing this Disorder head on, is when we will start seeing recovery rates climb.
+When we start addressing this Disorder head-on, is when we will start seeing recovery rates climb.

-To say that this condition is rare and that people can’t recover from a seemingly hopeless case of mind and body, is to nurture a dis-empowering belief, usually for financial gain.
+To say that this condition is rare and that people can’t recover from a seemingly hopeless case of mind and body is to nurture a dis-empowering belief, usually for financial gain.

 As always, thanks for visiting, Dave